 Safety and health metrics survey

 Measuring performance is one aspect of achieving good safety and health standards. worldsteel encourages all of its member companies to participate in the safety performance data collection and report as accurate information as possible.
 This information not only concerns the number of incidents that occur (number of fatalities, lost time injuries, medical treatment incidents, first aid incidents, near misses or safety deviations) but also all the actions taken to avoid further similar incidents.
 The metrics allow organisations to identify areas that need improvement and benefit from the strong support of their peers in the industry to share their knowledge.

 There are a number of safety and health best practice examples and guidance notes on specific topics available from worldsteel extranet.
 Provided by industry safety managers and based on actual working practice these can be utilised in any plant or company to prevent serious safety incidents.

 Safety and health excellence recognition

 A good practice or a good idea that works well in one plant can also be a success in another plant and prevent injuries and save lives. worldsteel's Safety and Health Committee recognises each year member companies that are actively working to improve safety and health within the steel industry.
 Since 2008, more than 30 examples of best practice have been recognised and made available to the whole industry.
-An additional 200 submissions are available online for members to consult and reuse within their own premises.
+An additional 200 submissions are available online on our worldsteel extranet for members to consult and reuse within their own premises.

 The safety workshops allow people to meet face to face to discuss and exchange best practices. worldsteel provides specific safety workshops around the world, particularly in China where almost 50% of steel is produced.